Benchmarking standards, driving alignment, and building trust

-Organisations use third-party audits and certifications to ensure their suppliers provide decent working conditions to their employees, source their materials sustainably and respect the environment, among other criteria.
+Organisations use third-party audits and certifications to ensure their suppliers provide decent working conditions to their employees, source their materials sustainably and respect the environment — among other criteria.
 But with hundreds of schemes on the market to choose from, and dozens more emerging each year, it can be challenging for organisations to know which scheme to trust.
-The decision becomes more challenging given that not all auditing schemes cover social sustainability measures the same way, resulting in distrust in audits and misalignment in the industry.
+The decision becomes more challenging given that not all auditing, monitoring and certification schemes cover social sustainability measures the same way, resulting in distrust in audits and misalignment in the industry.

 To support companies in their supply chain due diligence, The Consumer Goods Forum (CGF) launched the Sustainable Supply Chain Initiative (SSCI) in 2017 to recognise third-party auditing, monitoring and certification schemes and programmes that cover key sustainability requirements and apply relevant governance and verification.
 Through a comprehensive benchmarking process built on criteria developed by CGF members and expert stakeholders, the SSCI currently recognises independent auditing, monitoring and certification programmes that meet industry expectations on social sustainability, and will later focus on environmental sustainability as well.
 As a result, the SSCI is able to provide trusted guidance to organisations on which schemes are credible and trustworthy.

 It was created by replicating the successful approach taken by the CGF’s Global Food Safety Initiative (GFSI) for recognising standards and builds off the work of the CGF’s previous initiative on supply chain compliance, the Global Social Compliance Programme (GSCP).
 In 2020, in-line with the CGF’s new global strategy, the SSCI became a key Coalition of Action for our industry.

 Learn more about how the SSCI supports companies and organisations in their supply chain due diligence in this new short video: